ericx1907/til/git/deleting_local_and_remote_branch.md

 # Deleting local and remote branch
 ---
 When deleting local and remote branches there are two scenarios to be considered.
-First scenario is when the taeget branch is up to date with main branch:
+First scenario is when the target branch is up to date with main branch:
 <pre>
                              main
                                |